ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lectures/lect05.md

 * How to get a good grade

+   * Carefully review the criteria on the [lab01 description](/lab/lab01/)
+   * Make sure you are following all of those.

 * How to get a bad grade

-   * Not having TWO appearances of each letter and number at TWO different sizes.
+   * Not having TWO appearances of each letter and number at TWO different sizes (to illustrate that your function works as it should)

+* Other ways to get a bad grade
+   * Not using functions to draw the letters
+   * Having different functions that draw the same letter (reuse is the whole idea of functions!)
+   * Having functions "hard coded" points (specific places rather than points calculuated in terms of `startX`, `startY`, `width`, `height`

 # Code from today's lecture